wbailey/command_line_reporter/README.md

 ```

 Notice how the properties of the columns for the second and third rows have been inherited from the
 first like in HTML.
-This makes it a lot easier to write in freeform.
+This makes it a lot easier to write in free-form.
 What if you have data to
 iterate over and have text that is wider than the column width you have selected?
 Not a problem as
 the following example demonstrates all of the combinations of the various options: